How to Make a Prosecco Mimosa

 What are Mimosa Ingredients?

-• Prosecco, champagne or sparkling wine—technically, a classic recipe calls for champagne, but we’ve used prosecco in this recipe because that’s what we keep on hand.
-Also, it’s cheaper
+- Prosecco, champagne or sparkling wine — technically, a classic recipe calls for champagne, but we’ve used Italian prosecco in this recipe.
+That’s what we keep at our house, and we prefer a dry prosecco for a recipe like this.

 What are some mimosa flavors?

-Mimosas are a fun, tasty drink recipe, and you can change them up easily by swapping out orange juice for another fruit-based juice.
+Mimosas are a fun, tasty drink recipe, and you can change them up easily by swapping out orange juice for other fruit juices.

-Here are a few ideas to adding twists to yours:
+Here are a few ideas of different mimosa recipes:

-• Pineapple Mimosa—use pineapple juice instead of orange juice… or even find a pineapple-orange juice combination to make this variety!
+- Pineapple Mimosa — use pineapple juice instead of orange juice… or even find a pineapple-orange juice combination to make tropical prosecco mimosas!
 Garnish with a pineapple wedge.

 How do you make a Mimosa?